Table of Contents[Hide][Show]

-- Take a hotel break for quiet rest or pool time.
+- Take a hotel break for a quick rest or pool time.

 - No pressure tactics work best when kids are anxious at Disneyland.
 If your kid was freaked out inside of a “dark ride” you might want to avoid those attractions for the rest of the day.
 Forcing a kid to continually ride something they are scared about isn’t going to make for a very magical day!

 - Switch gears and avoid the rides, if that’s what is triggering fear.
-The parades, live shows and dance parties are bright and colorful entertainment that’s free of potentially scary aspects.
-There are also completely sweet rides like it’s a small world and Dumbo that shouldn’t upset many.
+There are plenty of other fun things to do including some sweet rides like it’s a small world and Dumbo that shouldn’t upset.